google/gae-secure-scaffold-python3/README.md

 - Top level directory

 `secure_scaffold/contrib`
+- Contains non-essential but useful libraries.
-- Contains shims for App Engine APIs that are no longer available in Python 3
+- Holds several alternatives to App Engine APIs which are no longer available in second generation instances

 `secure_scaffold/tests`
 - Tests for the secure scaffold